xzheng42/mtd/README.md

 ### Model simulation

--   `rMTD` generates a time series from an MTD model with a pre-specified stationary marginal distribution.
+-   `rMTD` simulates a time series from an MTD model with a pre-specified stationary marginal distribution.

 ### Model fitting